Program Details & Booking Information.

 Student Program - Grades 6-12

-Our newest addition to the SpeakOUT roster; Allies at the intersection, is a highly interactive introduction to the topic of intersectionality and how our various identities come together to create different privileges, challenges, and opportunities.
+Canvas Programs’ Allies at the Intersection is a highly interactive introduction to the topic of intersectionality and how our various identities come together to create different privileges, challenges, and opportunities.
 We achieve this by using accessible metaphors and relatable scenarios through which we examine how different or how similar our experiences can all be.

 -